Mod-$2$ Hecke algebras of level $3$ and $5$: Definitions and notation

 \subsection{Pseudorepresentations}

-We recall the definition of a {(dimension-2)} pseudorepresentation: for a (topological) group $G$ and a (topological) commutative ring $B$, a \emph{(continuous) pseudorepresentation of $G$ on $B$ (of dimension~$2$}) is a pair of (continuous) functions $(t,d):G \to B$ satisfying the following properties: \begin{enumerate}[topsep = 0pt] \item $t(1) = 2$; \item $d: G \to B^\times$ is a group homomorphism; \item $t$ is central: for all $g, h \in G$, we have $t(gh) =t(hg)$; \item \emph{trace-determinant identity}: for all $g, h \in G$,
+We recall the definition of a {(dimension-2)} pseudorepresentation: for a (topological) group $G$ and a (topological) commutative ring $B$, a \emph{(continuous) pseudorepresentation of $G$ on $B$ (of dimension~$2$}) is a pair of (continuous) functions $(t,d):G \to B$ satisfying the following properties: \begin{enumerate}[topsep = -3pt] \item $t(1) = 2$; \item $d: G \to B^\times$ is a group homomorphism; \item $t$ is central: for all $g, h \in G$, we have $t(gh) =t(hg)$; \item \emph{trace-determinant identity}: for all $g, h \in G$,

-\end{enumerate} Pseudorepresentations, introduced and studied by Chenevier in \cite{C}, generalize the data of pairs $(\tr \rho, \det \rho)$ for true representations $\rho: G \to \gl_2(B)$: {that is,} if $\rho : G \to \gl_2(B)$ is a representation, then $(\tr \rho, \det \rho)$ is a pseudorepresentation of $G$ on $B$. {The converse is not true over for arbitrary rings $B$, but} if $B$ is an algebraically closed field then every pseudorepresentation on $B$ comes from a true representation \cite[Theorem 2.12]{C}.
+\end{enumerate} Pseudorepresentations, introduced in the form above by Chenevier in \cite{C} (where they are called \emph{determinants}), generalize the earlier notion introduced by Wiles~\cite{wiles} and Taylor~\cite{taylor} and further studied by Rouquier~\cite{rouq} and Nyssen \cite{nyssen} (now called \emph{pseudocharacters} following \cite{rouq}), to arbitrary characteristic.
+The idea is that $(t, d)$ generalizes the data of pairs $(\tr \rho, \det \rho)$ for true representations $\rho: G \to \gl_2(B)$: that is, if $\rho : G \to \gl_2(B)$ is a representation, then $(\tr \rho, \det \rho)$ is a pseudorepresentation of $G$ on $B$.
+The converse is not true over for arbitrary rings $B$, but if $B$ is an algebraically closed field then every pseudorepresentation on $B$ comes from a true representation \cite[Theorem 2.12]{C}.